wenakita/sonicreddragon-docs/docs/contracts/core/token-clean.md

 ### Jackpot Selection Criteria

-The OmniDragon jackpot selection process is designed to be fair and transparent:
+The Sonic Red Dragon jackpot selection process is designed to be fair and transparent:

 1. **Threshold Triggering:**
    - Jackpot draws are triggered when the vault reaches a predetermined token threshold